nkristek/Smaragd/README.md

 The recommended way to use this library is via [Nuget](https://www.nuget.org/packages/NKristek.Smaragd/), but you also can either download the DLL from the latest [release](https://github.com/nkristek/Smaragd/releases/latest) or compile it yourself.

-## How to use
+## Getting started

-To get started, create a subclass of `ViewModel` like shown below.
+Create a subclass of `ViewModel` like shown below.

 ```csharp
 public class MyViewModel : ViewModel